isovector/thinking-with-types/prose/fundamentals/2-kinds.markdown

 A fantastic way to develop an understanding about how to apply type-level techniques is to study real life examples.
-Rather than waiting until an appropriate opportunity arises, and hoping that we remember, we can instead look at other people's use-cases.
+Rather than waiting until an appropriate opportunity arises, and hoping that we have a flicker of recognition, we can instead look at other people's use-cases.

 Throughout this book, I've included many "war stories" from my near-decade of experience writing Haskell.
 In my personal projects, paid work, and open-source